What are funders' requirements?

 Simon Fraser University is committed to making accessible and preserving the products of research with the broadest possible community, including other scholars, practitioners, policymakers, and the public at large.
 To this end, research data will be managed in accordance with the principles outlined in SFU's Research Data Management Strategy.

-International funding agencies' requirements
+International funding requirements: examples

 National Institutes of Health (NIH)